 treasures what remains.

 And I remember, I should look at life that way.
 Sing its praises

 Still, I pause and feel the guilt of my gratitude that it isn’t me.

 So grateful to God that it isn’t me who must say goodbye so soon

 with so many moments left to treasure,

 to no longer feel a warm embrace or have a sweet kiss rest upon my lips.

-I am not ready, to have the joys of my life ended, ended, ended, so soon.
+I am not ready to have the joys of my life ended, ended, ended, too soon.